Lab 1: Five-Bit Numeric Display

 -

-Paragraph 1: Verilog Comparison
+Paragraph 1: Constant Area/Delay Comparison

 - Include the RTL Viewer screenshots for both the unoptimized and optimized designs in the appendix